Top 7 Consultative Selling Strategies for Your Sales Team

 The Top 7 Consultative Sales Approach Strategies for Your Sales Team

 In today’s marketplace, consultative selling is a critical differentiating factor.
-Competition is fierce and buyers have endless options and information available at their fingertips.
+Competition is fierce.
+Buyers have endless options and information available at their fingertips.
 Having a good product or service is no longer enough to stand out.

-To stay relevant and get ahead of the competition, your salespeople must be capable of selling not only your offering but also of selling themselves as strategic advisors capable of helping solve their prospects’ and customers’ business problems.
+To stay relevant and get ahead of the competition, your salespeople must be capable of selling your offering.
+But they also need to sell themselves as strategic advisors capable of helping solve their prospects’ and customers’ business problems.

-Now, instead of focusing on transactional sales, salespeople must be capable of building long-term relationships beyond the initial sale and maintain their standing as trusted business advisors to your customers.
+Now, instead of focusing on transactional sales, salespeople must build long-term relationships beyond the initial sale and maintain their standing as trusted business partners.

-consultative sales approach is the skill they need in order to do that.
+consultative sales approach is how they can to do that.

 What Is a Consultative Sales Approach?

-Consultative selling is a needs-based selling approach that focuses on building a relationship with a customer or prospect, understanding their problems, and developing solutions to their challenges through open-ended questions and active listening.
+Consultative selling is a needs-based selling approach that focuses on building a relationship with a customer or prospect, understanding their problems, and developing solutions to their challenges.
+The primary skill is asking open-ended questions and active listening.

-Consultative selling puts the buyer’s needs over the needs of the salesperson.
-Instead of leading with a sales pitch, salespeople conduct conversations and provide insights, advice, and guidance that is helpful and non-manipulative, and that helps potential customers achieve their goals.
+Consultative selling puts the buyer’s needs over the needs of the sales professional.
+Instead of leading with a sales pitch, sellers conduct conversations and provide insights, advice, and guidance that is helpful and non-manipulative, and that helps potential customers achieve their goals.

-Here are the top 7 consultative selling strategies you need to train your sales teams in, so they can win more business, improve customer lifetime value, and increase the share of wallet.
+Here are the top seven consultative selling strategies you need to teach your sales team, so they can win more business, improve customer lifetime value, and increase share of wallet.

 1. Research Prospects Thoroughly Before Engaging

-In the fast-paced world of sales, salespeople can get caught up in the hurry of jumping from one call to the next with minimal research.
+In the fast-paced world of sales, sales professionals jump from one call to the next with minimal research.
 This is a mistake.
-First impressions matter and you want the customer’s first impression of your sales team to be one of competence, caring, and relationship.
+First impressions matter and you want the customer’s first impression of your sales team to be one of competence, caring, and connection.

-Thorough preliminary research ensures that your salespeople can instantly add value to the conversation and ask deep, probing questions rather than waste the prospect’s time with simple questions that could have been answered on their website.
+Thorough preliminary research ensures that your sales professionals can add value to the conversation by asking probing questions rather than wasting the prospect’s time with simple questions that are answered on their website.

 Train salespeople to conduct a thorough investigation of the contact, their industry or business, and their organization.
 Have them use social media, company websites, and third-party news and research sites to gather as much information as they can, including the history of the individual and their company, as well as any current events affecting them.

 The more the salesperson knows in advance, including recent news, the marketplace, the competition, and the particular problems they may be facing, the more thoroughly they can engage the client at a high level.
-This helps them to win the respect and trust of the prospect, who then views them as a resource rather than a product specialist only interested in selling them something.
+This helps them win the respect and trust of the prospect.
+You want the buyer to view you as a resource rather than a product vendor.

-Research should be conducted prior to every contact so that the salesperson stays up to date on current events affecting each prospect.
+Sellers should conduct research before every call or meeting so they stay up to date on current events affecting each prospect.

 2. Engage in pre-call planning